 I love the flavor of caramelized onions, from French onion soup to burgers and more.
 What I don’t love, however, is standing over a stove stirring them for nearly an hour to get that real caramelized look.
-What if I told you we could make air fryer caramelized onions instead?
+So, now I make air fryer caramelized onions instead!

 Can I Caramelize Onions in an Air Fryer?